-Roofing including roof space
+Roofing including Roof Space

-Repair category 2
+Repair Category 2

-Notes The roof is clad with original concrete tiles which are of a type known as 'Delta'.
-Pointing work is required at the ridge.
-This type of roof tile is known to become porous through age.
-Inspection a close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+Notes The roof tiles are noted to be original.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-No access gained to any roof space areas.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+Visible roof timbers were sound and dry.

-Rainwater fittings
+Rainwater Fittings

-Repair category 1
+Repair Category 1

-Notes No significant defects evident although heavy rainfall can often reveal localised leakage and the need for maintenance attention.
+Notes No significant defects evident although heavy rainfall can often reveal localised leakage underneath for maintenance attention.